 Keep your air conditioner clean so that you can enhance its lifespan and so that you can always inhale clean air.

 Because the AC filters are responsible for cleaning the indoor air, they clog up with time.
 If they are not cleaned, they will fail.
 If this happens, your air conditioner will be whipping dirty air around the rooms.

 The best thing is to have a plan for servicing the air conditioning system with a local company.
 This will give you peace of mind that your air ducts are always clean, the filters germ-free and that the air your family is breathing in is clean.

 If you neglect your air conditioner, it will break down and the repairs will be costly.
-It can also cause you to take a few trips to see the doctor, things that you could have prevented with proper care and maintenance.
+It will increase your trips to see the doctor.
+You can prevent this with proper care and maintenance.

 How to improve the quality of air in your home FAQ

 Many people just worry about the indoor humidity level, without knowing that they could be inhaling air with a lot of impurities.
 Here are a few questions that most people ask in regard to indoor air quality: